CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer/cloud-cost-metrics.md

 **List Cost**

-Kubecost uses`paygcostinbillingcurrency` if available, otherwise Kubecost uses Net Cost
+nOps uses`paygcostinbillingcurrency` if available, otherwise nOps uses Net Cost

 **Net Cost**

-Kubecost uses `costinbillingcurrency`.
-If not available, Kubecost uses `pretaxcost`, and if that isn't available, Kubecost uses `cost`.
+nOps uses `costinbillingcurrency`.
+If not available, nOps uses `pretaxcost`, and if that isn't available, nOps uses `cost`.

 **Amortized Net Cost**

-Kubecost uses Net Cost.
+nOps uses Net Cost.

 **Invoiced Cost**

-Kubecost uses Net Cost.
+nOps uses Net Cost.

 **Amortized Cost**

-Kubecost uses Net Cost.
+nOps uses Net Cost.

 </details>

 ## Kubernetes clusters

-To calculate the 'K8s Utilization', Kubecost must first determine if a resources is part of a Kubernetes cluster or not.
+To calculate the 'K8s Utilization', nOps must first determine if a resources is part of a Kubernetes cluster or not.

-If a tag or label in the list below is present on the billing export, Kubecost will consider those costs part of the 'K8s Utilization' calculation.
+If a tag or label in the list below is present on the billing export, nOps will consider those costs part of the 'K8s Utilization' calculation.
 This will not always be 100% accurate in all situations.

 <details>

 <summary>AWS</summary>

-In AWS, Kubecost will identify the line item in the bill as a Kubernetes resource if `line_item_product_code` is `AmazonEKS`, or one of the following label keys is present:
+In AWS, nOps will identify the line item in the bill as a Kubernetes resource if `line_item_product_code` is `AmazonEKS`, or one of the following label keys is present:

 * `resource_tags_aws_eks_cluster_name`
 * `resource_tags_user_eks_cluster_name`